New York Murder Trial Ends With a Flurry of Religious References

 For the full story, click here.

-5 Responses to “New York Murder Trial Ends With a Flurry of Religious References”
+5 thoughts on “New York Murder Trial Ends With a Flurry of Religious References”

 – The chairs and the ranking minority members of the House and Senate intelligence committees, known as the Gang of Four, were briefed that the CIA was holding and interrogating high-value terrorists.